reenas/VR101/intro-to-virtual-reality.md

 If we're going to understand why books, movies, paintings, and pieces of music aren't the same thing as virtual reality, we need to define VR fairly clearly.

-*"A believable, interactive 3D computer-created world that you can explore so you feel you really are there, both mentally and physically."*
+> A believable, interactive 3D computer-created world that you can explore so you feel you really are there, both mentally and physically.

 Putting it in another way, virtual reality is essentially: